mitsuhiko/lucumr/2014/10/1/a-fresh-look-at-rust.rst

 for you.
 There is so much more though and it's hidden everywhere.
 There is a macro (``include_str!``) that will read a file next to your source at compile time into a string into your binary (How cool is that!?).
-Not can you bake in contents of files, you can also pull environment variables into your binaries for instance.
+Not only can you bake in contents of files, you can also pull environment variables into your binaries for instance.

 Designing APIs